floriancrochet/master-year1-univariate-time-series/README.md

-# Univariate Time Series
+# Univariate Time Series Projects
-*A unified academic toolkit for econometric analysis, simulation, and forecasting of univariate time series.*
+*A collection of academic projects focused on econometric analysis, simulation, and forecasting of univariate time series.*

 ---